mbrownwood/mcbgeo/README.md

 ## To Run

-To run the application using normal java commands, once the project has been built, use:
+To run the application, once the project has been built, use:

 ```
 java -jar target/mcb-geo-1.0-SNAPSHOT.jar